Martin-Floor/prepare_proteins/README.md

 # prepare_proteins
-A Python package to fix PDB models for further refinement
+A Python package for the BSC-EAPM group to set up protein models calculation.

-### Pending implementation

-* For prepare protein optimization
-	- Control script for log file monitoring.

 ### Bugs / issues